goodguyry/goodguyry.me/_posts/2016-02-01-introducing-dreambox.md

 To get started with DreamBox, run the following in Terminal:

-{% codeblock "Or add 'goodguyry/dreambox' to an existing Vagrantfile" %}
+{% figure "Or add 'goodguyry/dreambox' to an existing Vagrantfile" %}
 {% highlight shell %}
 vagrant init goodguyry/dreambox
 vagrant up
 {% endhighlight %}
-{% endcodeblock %}
+{% endfigure %}

 ### User setup